-Smart systems and the speed-up in the 'how' and the 'when' we are being informed is a fact.
-The information asymmetry on 'what' is happening in cities (and their business markets and proficiencies, education and R&D offers, land and houses, utilities and events, etc.) requires more city intelligence.
 Local governance as a concept that served as democratisation of political decisions (Hajer 2003) and market or growth-enhancing good governance practices (Khan 2007) held in territories may need to step up.
 A new mechanisms that triggers the very well valorised knowledge or externalities needs to be capable to turn them into success drivers of the city economy.
 Knowledge flowing in either ad-hoc groups or sustainable networks can be a threat if made a technocratic tool with the ICT-led smart solutions, but wisely governed results of valorised knowledge should enable the upgrade or innovation of city services as well as local economy.
-The new and still unnamed local governance mechanisms that governs the results of transferred, shared and integrated knowledge among the local service and infrastructure producers and users, between and within firms is needed.
-Wise governance bolsters results of city knowledgeability and allows the economisation of knowledge embedded and flowing into cities.
-For intelligent city, the new governance mode is basically the mechanisms that enables the city learning and invention processes that rises its sustainability in both public and business spheres rather than the old-school of hollowing-out of state (Rhodes 1994, Klijn 2002) or the philanthropy - i.e. private contributions towards social problems (Jung & Harrow 2015) offered to support the actors legally capable of ruling and managing.
+The new and still unnamed local governance mechanisms that governs the results of transferred, shared and integrated knowledge among the local service and infrastructure producers and users, between and within firms is needed (Ochojski 2017).
+The enabling governance that Ochojski explains, bolsters the results of city knowledgeability and allows the 'new economisation' of knowledge embedded in and flowing into cities.
+For intelligent city, then, he argues, the new governance mode is basically the mechanisms that enables the city learning and invention processes that rises its sustainability in both public and business spheres rather than the old-school of hollowing-out of state (Rhodes 1994, Klijn 2002) or the philanthropy - i.e. private contributions towards social problems (Jung & Harrow 2015) offered to support the actors legally capable of ruling and managing.